Courses and Workshops

 SEEDS is primarily for undergraduate students.
 Mentoring roles are available for graduate students, postdocs, faculty, and staff members.
 If you are interested in joining SEEDS, contact Sakshi Handa.

 Recruitment Programs for Graduate Students

 Under the leadership of the Office of Diversity and Inclusion and the CALS Diversity Council, CALS offers several programs aimed at helping recruit and prepare underrepresented groups for opportunities available in agriculture and the life sciences.

 The Dean’s Graduate Research Assistantship recruits highly competitive graduate students from underrepresented groups completing doctoral and master’s degrees in the agricultural and life sciences.
 View eligibility requirements, application process and selection criteria.

 The Dean’s Postdoctoral Fellows Initiative seeks to build on the progress made by the College of Agriculture and Life Sciences to increase opportunities for underrepresented postdoctoral fellows at the college.

 Dr. Maria Melina Florez-Cuadros is the CALS 2017-19 Dean’s Postdoctoral Fellow.
-Under the mentorship of Dr. Max Scott in the Department of Entomology, Dr. Florez-Cuadros is conducting independent research on the project “Development of male-only transgenic strains of the New World screwworm, Cochliomyia hominivorax.”
+Under the mentorship of Dr. Max Scott in the Department of Entomology and Plant Pathology, Dr. Florez-Cuadros is conducting independent research on the project “Development of male-only transgenic strains of the New World screwworm, Cochliomyia hominivorax.”